-Alighting at Kibune-guchi Station, you will walk about 20-minutes up a two-lane mountain road until you come to the village of Kibune.
+Alighting at Kibune-guchi Station, you will walk about 20-minutes up a two-lane mountain road until you come to the village of Kibune (lit.="yellow boat").
 The walk is quiet and peaceful - except for passing cars that you are sharing the road with - as cedar trees tower over you on both sides.
 There is bus service from the station to near the village, but it is infrequent.

 Once in the town you will see inns on both sides of the road.
-The village of Kibune is best known for traditional inns that offer diningatop the decks that span the narrow river.
-In the brutal heat of a Kyoto summmer, an escape to dine on the decks of Kibune is a real treat.
+The village of Kibune is best known for traditional inns that offer dining atop the decks that span the narrow river.
+In the brutal heat of a Kyoto summer, an escape to dine on the decks of Kibune is a real treat.

-After you have seen the shrine, retrace your steps back to a red bridge.
+After you have seen Kifune Shrine, retrace your steps back to a red bridge.
 It will be on your left (on your right as you entered the village).
 After crossing the bridge, there is a small hut where you will need to pay a 200 yen mountain climbing fee.

 The first several hundred meters are fairly steep.
 After perhaps fifteen minutes you will come to the first shrine: Oku no In.
 This is a small mountain shrine and a good place for a break.